 Our technique for characterizing entanglement entropies can also be applied to other states beyond the Fock states, such as the coherent states, squeezed states, and thermal states.
 As well as theoretical quantification of entanglement, experimental measurement of entanglement or entanglement entropies may also be a major concern in this context.
-Recently, protocols for measuring entanglement entropies have been proposed using a universal tool for probing engineered quantum systems associated with entanglement [31, 45].
+Recently, protocols for measuring entanglement entropies through an optimized universal tool have been proposed [31,45].

 As a final remark, we have rigorously analyzed entanglement entropies which are necessary for the understanding of entanglement dynamics related to quantum optical control of optomechanical nano-devices.
-We hope that this work can further motivate great ideas in achieving strong entanglement based on optomechanical coupling, which plays a key role in the field of quantum information, such as quantum computation protocols [52], quantum secure communication [53], teleportation [54,55], and new cryptographic systems [56].
+We hope that this work can further motivate great ideas in achieving strong entanglement based on optomechanical coupling, which plays a key role in the field of quantum information, such as quantum computation protocols [52], quantum secure communication [53], teleportation [54,55], and neo-cryptographic systems [56].